sigedu-org/website/_pages/home.md

 <h2>News</h2>

 **August 2, 2019**.
 The slides for the opening remarks are now available [online](/downloads/bea14-opening-remarks-v3.pptx)!
 Please don't forget to [vote](https://bit.ly/bea14-ambassador) for the BEA14 ambassador paper and please do [sign up](https://bit.ly/bea14-dinner) for the post-workshop dinner!
+The dinner will be at [Trattoria Coco Lezzone](https://goo.gl/maps/oVc7VSGYMXtV4b2x5).
 {: .notice--info}

 **July 27, 2019**.
 BEA14 will take place in [Hall 2](http://www.acl2019.org/EN/workshops.xhtml).
 ACL instructions for presenters are now [available](http://www.acl2019.org/EN/instructions-for-presenters.xhtml)!